-“Horizon’s Supportive Care Program is designed to help our members face end-of-life decisions with dignity, with control of their destiny as far as what they want done, as much as they want done, and as little as they want done,” explains DeLuca.
-“Our program is a collaborative effort between the patient, their family and their doctors.
-Horizon’s role is as a resource and trusted advisor who can help connect the dots and empower our members.”
+The program is designed to help patients face end-of-life decisions with dignity, with control of their destiny as far as what they want done, as much as they want done, and as little as they want done.

-DeLuca connected Dorothy with Stephen Goldfine, MD, a palliative care physician and Chief Medical Officer for Samaritan Healthcare & Hospice.
-Samaritan has been partnering with Horizon for their Supportive Care Program for more than a year.
+Dorothy connected with Stephen Goldfine, MD, a palliative care physician and Chief Medical Officer for Samaritan .

-“Horizon and Samaritan, both being very innovative corporations, were looking at ways to provide services to patients that really focus on system management as well as goals of care,” says Dr. Goldfine.
-“It’s very unusual in medicine for the patient to be asked, ‘What is important to you?
-What are your goals of care?’
-This is a program that focuses on the patient, and how we can provide an additional layer of support when they are undergoing treatment.”
+“Samaritan provides services to patients that really focus on system management as well as goals of care,” says Dr. Goldfine.
+“We ask patients, ‘What is important to you? and What are your goals of care?’
+Our programs focus on the patient, and how we can provide an additional layer of support when they are undergoing treatment.”

-Dr. Goldfine sat down with Dorothy to discuss what options were available.
+Dr. Goldfine sat down with Dorothy to discuss what options were available to her.